North America ATLAS of Plucked Instruments

 There is also a Tahitian version of the ukulele, which is quite different from the traditional model.
 It has been developed since the 1990's.

 A round conical hole is carved right through the middle of the instrument, narrow at the back and wide at the front.
 The front side is covered with a thin piece of wood, on which a loose bridge rests.
-The body and head is often decorated with woodcarvings, or it is made of different coloured woods, glued together.
+The body and head is sometimes decorated with woodcarvings, or it is made of different coloured woods, glued together.

 The flat tuning head is usually wider on the top, with tuning machines from behind, 4 on each side.
 The frets are metal, inlayed in the neck.
 The fingerboard is flush with the front.

-The Tahitian ukulele has usually 4 courses of thin nylon strings (often bright yellow fishlines), and is tuned like the normal ukulele : g'g' c"c" e"e" a'a'.
+The Tahitian ukulele has usually 4 courses of thin nylon strings (often bright yellow fishlines of the same thickness), and is tuned like the normal ukulele :

 the back with the soundhole